dan-coulter/phpflickr/README.md

 but is secure and allows your users to feel a little safer authenticating to your application.
 You don't have to ask for their username and password.

-Read more about the [Flickr Authentication API](https://www.flickr.com/services/api/auth.oauth.html).
+👉 *Read more about the [Flickr Authentication API](https://www.flickr.com/services/api/auth.oauth.html).*

 We know how difficult this API looks at first glance, so we've tried to make it as transparent as possible for users of phpFlickr.